tobyweston/tempus-fugit-site/source/index.markdown

 footer: false
 ---

 The tempus-fugit library helps you write and test concurrent code.

-It helps you to
+## It helps you...

 * Write cleaner concurrent code with less boiler plate code
 * Introduce determinism back into your concurrent tests
-* Leverage your synergies and be awesome
+* Leverage your synergies and generally be awesome

+## Ready to Get Started?

+Just download from Maven, look through the [documentation](/documentation) or browse the [recipes archive](/recipes/archives) for tips.